javiervidal/moodle-client/README.md

 A command-line client for automating repetitive Moodle administration tasks.

-No API key required — it reuses your existing browser session.
+No API key required — it authenticates using a cookie copied from your browser.

 ---